+Terminology

-Terminology This section defines the terminology necessary to configure and monitor highly available services with FailSafe.
-Node A node is an operating system (OS) image, usually an individual computer.
+This section defines the terminology necessary to configure and monitor highly available services with FailSafe.

+Cluster

+The cluster is the set of systems (nodes) configured to work together as a single computing resource.
+The cluster is identified by a simple name; this name must be unique within the pool.
+(For example, you cannot use the same name for the cluster and for a node.)

+Node

+A node is an operating system (OS) image, usually an individual computer.
 The nodes are connected to a storage area network (SAN) that connects the storage systems to the nodes in the cluster.
 A node can belong to only one cluster.

 This use of the term node does not have the same meaning as a node in an SGI Origin 3000 or SGI 2000 system.

-Cluster Database The cluster database contains configuration information about all nodes and the cluster.
-The fs2d daemon manages the distribution of the cluster database (CDB) across the nodes in the pool.
-Pool The pool is the entire set of nodes that are coupled to each other by networks and are defined as nodes in the cluster database.
-The nodes are usually close together and should always serve a common purpose.
-A replicated cluster database is stored on each node in the pool.
-All nodes that can be added to a cluster are part of the pool, but not all nodes in the pool must be part of the cluster.
-There is only one pool.
+Pool

+The pool is the set of nodes from which a particular cluster may be formed.
+Only one cluster may be configured from a given pool, and it need not contain all of the available nodes.
 (Other pools may exist, but each is disjoint from the other.
 They share no node or cluster definitions.)
-Cluster The cluster is the set of nodes in the pool that have been defined as a cluster.
-The cluster is identified by a simple name; this name must be unique within the pool.
-(For example, you cannot use the same name for the cluster and for a node.)
-All nodes in the cluster are also in the pool.
-However, all nodes in the pool are not necessarily in the cluster; that is, the cluster may consist of a subset of the nodes in the pool.
-There is only one cluster per pool.

 Figure 1-1 shows the concepts of pool and cluster.